ViaVersion/ViaLegacy/README.md

 The lowest supported client version from which ViaLegacy can translate is 1.7.2.

 ### Projects implementing ViaLegacy
- - [ViaProxy](https://github.com/RaphiMC/ViaProxy): Standalone proxy which uses ViaVersion to translate between minecraft versions.
+ - [ViaProxy](https://github.com/RaphiMC/ViaProxy): Standalone proxy which uses ViaVersion to translate between Minecraft versions.
 Allows Minecraft 1.7+ clients to join to any version server.
- - [ViaFabricPlus](https://github.com/FlorianMichael/ViaFabricPlus): Fabric mod for the latest minecraft version with QoL fixes and enhancements to the gameplay.
+ - [ViaFabricPlus](https://github.com/FlorianMichael/ViaFabricPlus): Fabric mod for the latest Minecraft version with QoL fixes and enhancements to the gameplay.

 ## Releases
 ### Gradle/Maven